I grew up in rural southwest Kansas and spent a great deal of time outdoors camping, hunting and sometimes fishing.

 I am mostly self taught but have had instruction in color and composition from notable artists such as Nancy and Teri Brown, Jack Sorensen and most recently a plein air workshop with Aaron Schuerr.

-In addition to Russell and my instructors, my work has been influenced by landscape and wildlife artists like Reid Christie,John Clymer,Carl Rungius and Sallie K. Smith to name just a few.
+In addition to Russell and my instructors, my work has been inspired by landscape and wildlife artists like Reid Christie,John Clymer,Carl Rungius, Richard McKinley,Tom Christopher and Albert Handell.

 I enjoy portraying the landscape and sometimes including people or wildlife as part of the landscape.